 The Mirror Never Lies, a new musical set in 1960’s London, follows Leonora, a vain woman who loves high culture and “beautiful things.”
 She becomes infatuated with James, a younger man who prefers to spend his time with people closer to his own age, and particularly his own gender.
-Among all the people vying for James’ attention, he begins to be treated as just one of these “beautiful thing.”
+With so many people vying for James’ attention, he finds himself becoming merely a “beautiful thing” in the eyes of his suitors.
 The story becomes an insightful look at sex and love, and how people with exterior beauty become objectified by their lovers.

 The book, adapted by Joe Giuffre from Barbara Pym’s novel The Sweet Dove Died, is well-constructed, and communicates the story’s themes and message with a delicate hand.
 The central characters are sympathetic despite their flaws, allowing the audience to engage with their struggles.
 Francesca Ellis, as Leonora, anchors the show with her sharp wit and nuanced emotional journey.
 The supporting characters, however, feel almost uniformly underdeveloped, wasting the talents of their capable actors.